-One of the many charms of Whimzeyland are the hundreds and hundreds of bowling balls bordering the flowerbeds while vibrant mosaic sidewalks lead guests thru the gardens.
+One of the many charms of Whimzeyland in Safety Harbor is the hundreds and hundreds of bowling balls bordering the flowerbeds while vibrant mosaic sidewalks lead guests thru the gardens.
 It’s a place where bottle trees and palm trees live in peace and harmony.

 The mosaic tiles reminded us of a cross between the Wizard of Oz and our fabulous trip to Barcelona.
 The entire place is so bright and cheery, we just found ourselves smiling as we followed along the path.

 We roamed around in awe before picking up a postcard for the Safety Harbor Art and Music Center (SHAMc), which was started by the owners of the house and a friend of theirs.
-We made a mental note that SHAMc would have to be a part of another Authentic Florida road trip when we had more time.
-We already had a full-itinerary for the day and time was ticking.
+SHAMc would have to be a part of another Authentic Florida road trip when we had more time, since we already had a full itinerary for the day and time was ticking.

 Everywhere we turned, there was something fun to see at Whimzeyland.
 We especially loved how they used bowling balls as garden separators.
 Apparently, many of the bowling balls were left by people who knew the owners would put the balls to good use.
-(My mom has a bowling ball garden at her house in Winter Park and her friends have supplied the majority of her bowling balls).
+(My mom has a bowling ball garden at her house in Winter Park.
+Her friends have supplied the majority of her bowling balls).

 The whole place is truly a visual feast.
 The owners have created such a fine mixture of Florida’s natural landscaping with original art splashed into the setting.
 So clever and creative!
 And, so cool, that this community embraces it!

 It never ceases to amaze me how adding a bit of color can make such a huge difference.
-It feels like the commercial celebrations of Easter, Christmas and your birthday every day at Whimzeyland!
+It feels like the commercial celebrations of Easter, Christmas, and your birthday every day at Whimzeyland in Safety Habor!

 Do you think anyone could ever be in a bad mood around all this happiness and quirk?
 We think not!
-Just look at those coloful flower arrangements!
+Just look at those colorful flower arrangements!

-These photos just give you a glimpse of what makes Whimzeyland so whimsy!
+These photos just give you a glimpse of what makes Whimzeyland in Safety Harbor so whimsy!
 It’s Florida Kitsch at its finest!!!

 So, the next time you are near Safety Harbor in Pinellas County, plug Todd Ramquist and Kiaralinda’s wonderful home address into your GPS and see Whimzeyland first-hand.
 Also, make sure you plan time to visit SHAMc.

 Before we headed out to the Orange Festival, we decided to drive down the Main Street of Safety Harbor.
 We spotted a fire station that had an interesting mural painted on it.
 On a fluke, I decided to circle the block to go back and take a photo of the station.
-Lo and behold it was the perfect place to circle the block because we literally stumbled upon SHAMc … what an amazing place it is!!!
+Lo and behold it was the perfect place to circle the block.
+We literally stumbled upon SHAMc … what an amazing place it is!!!

-Since acquiring the property years ago, they have transformed it into their dream center – a place where children and the children-at-heart can gather to celebrate art.
+Since acquiring the property years ago, they have transformed it into their dream center.
+It’s a place where children and the children-at-heart can gather to celebrate art.